jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.4.3 CountIf

-Counts the number of occurrences of a specified value in a cell-stack of rasters..
+Counts the number of occurrences of a specified value in a cell-stack of rasters.

 *Parameters*: